agalitsyna/RedClib/README.md

 ## System requirements

-1. You need a system supporting nextflow.
-For example, you can create conda environment with nextflow, which will contain everything needed for redc-nf:
+1. You need a system supporting nextflow pipelines.
+For example, you can create conda environment with nextflow, which will contain redc-nf dependencies:

 ```
 conda env create -n redc-nf -f environment.yml